 Tomintoul was a product of the 1960s whisky boom.
 Built by Hay & Macleod (whisky brokers) and W&S Strong (whisky blenders).
-Regular bottlings as single malt have only been taking place since Angus Dundee bought the distillery in 2000.
+Bought by Whyte & Mackay in 1975, a 12yo in a 'perfume bottle' was released in 1990, however a range of regular bottlings as single malt have only been taking place since Angus Dundee bought the distillery in 2000.

 Angus Dundee was founded over 50 years ago by Terry Hillman, and the firm is still family-run - the main business is still blended whisky for the export market.
 They also acquired Glencadam in Brechin in 2003.

 The distillery has warehouses containing some 116,000 casks and a blending centre on site.

 In August 2009, Tomintoul Distillery, in conjunction with the Whisky Castle and the Clockhouse Restaurant in Tomintoul created the largest bottle of Whisky - 105.3 litres!

 In depth description from the Jolly Toper (Mark from RMW Edinburgh).